r-obert/xpool.rb/README.md

 xpool.rb is an implementation of a process pool that was built with [xchan.rb](https://github.com/rg-3/xchan.rb).
-A process pool can utilize all cores on a CPU, and provide a separate process / memory space to run a job, worker or other piece of code.
+A process pool can utilize all cores on a CPU, and provide a separate memory space to run a "job", which could be any piece of code.
+Don't confuse xpool.rb with background jobs, it is one of the many things xpool.rb could be used for.

+A process in a pool can be restarted to obtain a clean memory space that could have been made dirty by code it has ran.
+A pool can be resized on demand to be bigger or smaller.

 xpool.rb is best suited for long and short running scripts, it's not well suited for a Rails application and there are other projects better suited for Rails,